Emailed to email@example.com

 - The teacher who delivers groceries to a family in need, advocates for a student, or becomes a student’s confidant, counselor, or role model will never have that data show up in test results, and children’s teachers should be trusted to assess their progress.

-- There are more effective and research proven methods to educate our children and to evaluate teachers and schools.
+- There are more effective and research-proven methods to educate our children and to evaluate teachers and schools.

 I will continue refusing to allow my children to be subjected to a system designed to attack and destroy public schools.
-It isn’t because I am afraid of how they will perform on standardized tests, but because I am afraid that children who do not have the advantages and opportunities that they have, will be unfairly labeled and punished.
-I will never be convinced that children in other schools, in other cities or neighborhoods, are getting a better education because of mandated high stakes standardized tests.
+It isn’t because I am afraid of how they will perform on standardized tests, but because I am afraid that children who do not have the advantages and opportunities that they have will be unfairly labeled and punished.
+I will never be convinced that children in other schools, in other cities or neighborhoods, are getting a better or worse education because of mandated high stakes standardized tests.

 I hope my sons grow up to be happy, healthy, empathetic human beings who never forget that their humanity is bound up in others.
 I will never look back on their childhoods and regret that they did not get to take more standardized tests.
 I will never wonder if I need standardized test scores to tell me what my children are worth.
 It will not occur to me that by not taking standardized tests, my children somehow missed out on obtaining the best education that they could.